 Aluminum Chemical Etching

-Fotofab’s chemical etching process produces designs that can withstand harsh indoor and outdoor environments.
+Fotofab’s Aluminum chemical etching process produces components that can withstand harsh indoor and outdoor environments.
 Acid etching uses a strong caustic chemical to etch the unprotected parts of a metal surface to create a design or image formed to your project’s specifications.

 Characteristics of Aluminum